keybase/client/go/saltpack/specs/saltpack_encryption.md

 Besides avoiding nonce reuse and enforcing the packet order, we also want to prevent abuse of the decryption key.
-Alice might use Bob's public key to encrypt many kinds of messages, besides just SaltPack messages.
-If Mallory intercepted one of these, she could assemble a fake SaltPack message using the intercepted box, in the hope that Bob might reveal something about its contents by decrypting it.
+Alice might use Bob's public key to encrypt many kinds of messages, besides just saltpack messages.
+If Mallory intercepted one of these, she could assemble a fake saltpack message using the intercepted box, in the hope that Bob might reveal something about its contents by decrypting it.
 If we used a random nonce transmitted in the message header, Mallory could choose the nonce to match an intercepted box.
 Using the `P`